sagemath/sagewiki_to_gh-2022-10-10/days75.md

 == Participants ==

-Please add you name to list if you want to attend this Sage Days.
+Please add you name to the list if you want to attend this Sage Days.

  * Daniel Augot (Inria Saclay - LIX)
  * David Lucas (Inria Saclay - LIX)